Konijima/PZ-Community-API/README.md

 ## Guideline
 - Commits should be prefixed with the API name.
-- Each API have a Project to organize itself.
+- Each API have a Github [Project](https://github.com/Konijima/PZ-Community-API/projects) to organize itself.
-- Each API have a Wiki section for instruction on how to use the API.
+- Each API have a Github [Wiki](https://github.com/Konijima/PZ-Community-API/wiki) section for instruction on how to use the API.
 - Workshop update weekly or daily if hotfix are required.
 - API Developers must agree together to work on someone else API.
 - Each API must be annoted and optimized.
+- Readme can be updated without creating new branches.